 We’re pleased to announce the recipients of our spring 2014 Youth Service Improvement Grants, which are awarded to community-based organizations in New York City.
 Each grantee will receive $25,000 to improve the quality of their youth programs.
 These grantees were selected from a pool of 42 applications received in fall 2013.

-Our Youth Services Improvement Grants program supports medium-sized organizations that have already had some success, but need funding to enhance their services.
+The Youth Services Improvement Grants program supports medium-sized organizations that have already had some success, but need funding to enhance their services.
 All grantees also receive consulting support from the Youth Development Institute to aid implementation of their projects.

 Youth Services Improvement Grants